Findings overview

 • Critical

-Click a severity, or multiple severities to view the findings of the selected severities.
+Select a severity, or multiple severities to view findings with the selected severities.

 Click Download to download a CSV file of the findings data.
 Learn more about how to download.